-(1) the rights of holders to receive payments in respect of the principal of, premiums, if any, and interest on the notes when such payments are due;

-(2) the Company's obligations with respect to the notes concerning issuing temporary notes, registration of notes, mutilated, destroyed, lost or stolen notes and the maintenance of an office or agency for payments;
+- (1) the rights of holders to receive payments in respect of the principal of, premiums, if any, and interest on the notes when such payments are due; - (2) the Company's obligations with respect to the notes concerning issuing temporary notes, registration of notes, mutilated, destroyed, lost or stolen notes and the maintenance of an office or agency for payments; - (3) the rights, powers, trust, duties and immunities of the Trustee and the Company's obligations in connection therewith; and - (4) the Legal Defeasance provisions of the Indenture.

-(3) the rights, powers, trust, duties and immunities of the Trustee and the Company's obligations in connection therewith; and provisions and judgment default provisions described under "Events of Default") that are described in the Indenture ("Covenant Defeasance") and thereafter any omission to comply with such obligations will not constitute a Default or Event of Default with respect to the notes.
+In addition, the Company may, at its option and at any time, elect to have its obligations released with respect to certain covenants (including, without limitation, obligations to make Change of Control Triggering Event Offers, Asset Sale Offers, the obligations described under "-Certain Covenants" and the cross-acceleration provisions and judgment default provisions described under "Events of Default") that are described in the Indenture ("Covenant Defeasance") and thereafter any omission to comply with such obligations will not constitute a Default or Event of Default with respect to the notes.
 In the event Covenant Defeasance occurs, certain events (not including nonpayment, bankruptcy, receivership, reorganization and insolvency events) described under "Events of Default" will no longer constitute an Event of Default with respect to the notes.